-SEN support should be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEN of the child or young person, they have still not made expected progress, the school or parents could consider requesting an EHC Needs Assessment.
-Parents are able to make a request to the local authority for an EHCP needs assessment, independent of the school if they feel this is required for their child.
+SEND support should be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
+The majority of children with SEND can be effectively supported and provided for through school SEND support.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child or young person, they have still not made expected progress, the school or parents/carers could consider requesting an Educational, Health and Care (EHC)Needs Assessment.